NLnetLabs/rtrtr/doc/manual/source/installation.rst

    .. group-tab:: RHEL/CentOS

-       To install an RTRTR package, you need Red Hat Enterprise Linux (RHEL) 7 or 8, or compatible operating system such as Rocky Linux.
+       To install an RTRTR package, you need Red Hat Enterprise Linux (RHEL) 8, 9, or 10, or compatible operating system such as Alma Linux.
        Packages are available for the ``amd64``/``x86_64`` architecture only.

        First create a file named :file:`/etc/yum.repos.d/nlnetlabs.repo`, enter